Open Science & Good Research Practice

 Research standards and transparency of research

-For all research at IPN, self-imposed Standards of Good Research Practice apply, which are based on DFG’s Guidelines for Safeguarding Good Research Practice as well as recommendations from the Leibniz Association.
-Those include rules for quality control, authorship in publications, procedures in case of research misconduct as well as guidance on data protection and research data management.
+Self-imposed Standards of Good Research Practice apply for all research at the IPN based on DFG’s Guidelines for Safeguarding Good Research Practice as well as recommendations from the Leibniz Association.
+These include rules for quality control, authorship in publications, procedures in case of research misconduct as well as guidance on data protection and research data management.

-Open Science stands for an opening of the scientific process towards more collaboration and transparency between universities and public.
-This requires a common understanding of research and education, which focuses especially on openness, collaboration and further development of knowledge.
-Thus, scientific innovation is sped up, and research results become more visible.
-Scientists are supported in their research and publication processes; the benefits of research are maximized.
+Open Science stands for an opening of the scientific process towards more collaboration and transparency between universities and the public.
+This requires a common understanding of research and education which focuses specifically on openness, collaboration and further development of knowledge.
+Hereby, scientific innovation is sped up, and research results become more visible.
+Researchers are supported in their research and publication processes; the benefits of research are maximized.

 As a member of the Leibniz Association, the IPN is committed to Open Science.
-Because of its mission to transfer research results into society, the IPN is especially interested in communicating the contents and results of its research to broad sections of society in a very accessible fashion.
+Because of its mission to relay research results to society, the IPN is especially interested in communicating the contents and results of its research to broad sections of society in a very accessible fashion.